unicode-org/cldr/docs/ldml/tr35-general.md

 5. Set both globalPlaceholder and globalPlaceholderPosition to be empty
 6. Set numeratorUnitString to patternTimes(numerator, length, per0(pluralCategory), per0(caseVariant))
 7. Set denominatorUnitString to patternTimes(denominator, length, per1(pluralCategory), per1(caseVariant))
-8. Set perPattern to be getValue(times, locale, length)
+8. Set perPattern to be getValue(per, locale, length)
-9. If the denominatorString is empty, set result to denominatorString, otherwise set result to format(perPattern, numeratorString, denominatorString)
+9. If the denominatorString is empty, set result to numeratorString, otherwise set result to format(perPattern, numeratorUnitString, denominatorUnitString)
-10. return format(result, globalPlacholder, globalPlaceholderPosition)
+10. return format(result, globalPlaceholder, globalPlaceholderPosition)

 **patternTimes(product_unit, locale, length, pluralCategory, caseVariant)**

-1. Set hasMultiple to true iff product_unit has more than one single_unit
-2. Set timesPattern to be getValue(times, locale, length)
+1. Set timesPattern to be getValue(times, locale, length)
-3. Set result to be empty
+2. Set result to be empty
-4. For each single_unit in product_unit
+3. For each single_unit in product_unit
-   1. If hasMultiple
+   1. If single_unit is not the last one in product_unit
        1. Set singlePluralCategory to be times0(pluralCategory)
        2. Set singleCaseVariant to be times0(caseVariant)
        3. Set pluralCategory to be times1(pluralCategory)
        4. Set caseVariant to be times1(caseVariant)
+   2. Otherwise (if single_unit is the last, or only, single unit in product_unit)
+       1. Set singlePluralCategory to be pluralCategory
+       2. Set singleCaseVariant to be caseVariant
-   2. Get the gender of that single_unit
+   3. Get the gender of that single_unit
-   3. If singleUnit starts with a dimensionality_prefix, such as 'square-'
+   4. If singleUnit starts with a dimensionality_prefix, such as 'square-'
        1. set dimensionalityPrefixPattern to be getValue(that dimensionality_prefix, locale, length, singlePluralCategory, singleCaseVariant, gender), such as "{0} kwadratowym"
        2. set singlePluralCategory to be power0(singlePluralCategory)
        3. set singleCaseVariant to be power0(singleCaseVariant)
        4. remove the dimensionality_prefix from singleUnit
-   4.  if singleUnit starts with an si_prefix, such as 'centi'
+   5.  if singleUnit starts with an si_prefix, such as 'centi'
        1. set siPrefixPattern to be getValue(that si_prefix, locale, length), such as "centy{0}"
        2. set singlePluralCategory to be prefix0(singlePluralCategory)
        3. set singleCaseVariant to be prefix0(singleCaseVariant)
        4. remove the si_prefix from singleUnit
-   5. Set corePattern to be the getValue(singleUnit, locale, length, singlePluralCategory, singleCaseVariant), such as "{0} metrem"
+   6. Set corePattern to be the getValue(singleUnit, locale, length, singlePluralCategory, singleCaseVariant), such as "{0} metrem"
-   6. Extract(corePattern, coreUnit, placeholder, placeholderPosition) from that pattern.
+   7. Extract(corePattern, coreUnit, placeholder, placeholderPosition) from that pattern.
-   7. If the position is _middle_, then fail
+   8. If the position is _middle_, then fail
-   8. If globalPlaceholder is empty
+   9. If globalPlaceholder is empty
        1. Set globalPlaceholder to placeholder
        2. Set globalPlaceholderPosition to placeholderPosition
-   9. If siPrefixPattern is not empty
+   10. If siPrefixPattern is not empty
        1. Set coreUnit to be the combineLowercasing(locale, length, siPrefixPattern, coreUnit)
-   10. If dimensionalityPrefixPattern is not empty
+   11. If dimensionalityPrefixPattern is not empty
        1. Set coreUnit to be the combineLowercasing(locale, length, dimensionalityPrefixPattern, coreUnit)
-   11. If the result is empty, set result to be coreUnit
+   12. If the result is empty, set result to be coreUnit
-   12. Otherwise set result to be format(timesPattern, result, coreUnit)
+   13. Otherwise set result to be format(timesPattern, result, coreUnit)
-5. Return result
+4. Return result

 **combineLowercasing(locale, length, prefixPattern, coreUnit)**